For anyone that suspects they have bed bugs at home, using bed bug traps can be a relatively inexpensive way to confirm or deny those suspicions.

 Find bed bug glue traps on Amazon: Harris Bed Bug Traps for Early Detection & Monitoring, 4 Pack

-Bed bugs are attracted by the carbon dioxide that we breathe out while we sleep.
+Bed bugs are attracted to the carbon dioxide that we breathe out while we sleep.

 CO2 traps take advantage of this behavior to lure bed bugs out of hiding and into either a pitfall or sticky glue, effectively capturing them.